AndrasKovacs/antifunext/README.md

 Now, `λ x. x` and `λ x. one` are distinct in the model, and we can actually refute funext: terms are required to produce non-error outputs from non-error inputs, and there is no such term as an inhabitant of funext.
-In other words, pointwise equality of functions in the model means that trhe functions agree on non-error inputs, but that's not enough to conclude that the functions are equal.
+In other words, pointwise equality of functions in the model means that the functions agree on non-error inputs, but that's not enough to conclude that the functions are equal.

 Moreover, although I didn't formalize this, it's clear that the negation of